jack126guy/essentialgit/essential git.md

 ## Merging

-Let's say created and checked out a new branch at commit 7, called "stuff":
+Let's say created and checked out a new branch at commit 7, called `stuff`:

     1 - 2 - 3 - 4 - 5 - 6 - 7 <- stuff <- HEAD
                          \   \